bayareawebpro/searchable-resource/README.md

 ### Response Output

 The relevant query parameters and request options are appended to the output for convenience.
-Two additional properties have been added to the pagination parameters to remove the need for conditionals on the client / user side. `isFirstPage` and `isLastPage` makeing pagination buttons easy to disable via props (Vue | React).
+Two additional properties have been added to the pagination parameters to remove the need for conditionals on the client / user side. `isFirstPage` and `isLastPage` making pagination buttons easy to disable via props (Vue | React).

 > Note: If the `pagination` method is not used, all pagination related properties will be filtered from the output data.